Franknsten/MidnightARG/readme.md

 heroes-bg-notext.png is not a known reference like this, but is suspected to be named in designer shorthand for the background art (bg) of the next album (Heroes, not confirmed), and might be important

 # Phase II - June 1 2022
-The old website has an update available.
+The old website has an update available, and the text has changed slightly from 'New Release' to 'Hot Fix'

 ![Monsters page prompting to run update](monsters_update.jpg)